xackery/zx/README.md

 `#zx` commands for eqemu

+NOTE: At this time, #zx is still early preview and is incomplete!
+If you use this, feel free to let me know in any method you like, and we can see how we can improve it.

 ## What is this?

 #zx is a set of lua alias commands to use on EQEmu servers.